-Finally, this paper contributes to a small recent literature on non-homothetic preferences and their macroeconomic effects.
+Finally, this paper contributes to a small recent literature on the macroeconomic effects of heterogeneous household savings behavior.
 Straub (2019) shows that non-homothetic savings behavior and increased inequality can explain falling interest rates.
 Blanco and Diz (2021) study the effects of non-homothetic preferences on optimal monetary policy.
 Mian et al. (2021) show how non-homothetic preferences have contributed to increased indebtedness and dampened aggregate demand in the long run.
+Doerr et al. (2023) show that because high-income households save relatively more in stocks and bonds, which increases relative borrowing costs for bank-dependent firms, lowering their employment share.